towhee-io/towhee/README.md

 pip install towhee towhee.models
 ```

+If you run into any pip-related install problems, please try to upgrade pip with `pip install -U pip`.

 Try your first Towhee pipeline.
 In this example, we show how to create a CLIP-based cross modal retrieval pipeline within 15 lines of code.

 ```python